Just because redfish are there doesn't mean they'll bite, and this non-fishing trip proved exactly that. This blog post explains why.

 That's a lot of redfish!

-They are stacked there because dropping water levels and temperature forced them there.
+You can see them stacked on top of one another, and they are stacked there because a rapidly dropping water level and temperature forced them there.

-And you know what’s shocking?
+And you know what was shocking?

 Besides a couple rat reds, I didn't see any fish come out of the water.

 So this leads to new theories:

 They weren't all reds, but also mullet mixed in.

-Some were still adjusting to the shock of the temperature change.
+They were mostly reds, and not all of them were eating because they were still adjusting to the shock of the temperature change.

 They become what we sight-anglers refer to as "spooky" behavior, meaning they are easily scared by anything.

 The most perfect approach and presentation will send the majority of them running, or simply refusing the bait.